 Strengthened eight regional platforms—including the Asian Development Bank, Association of Southeast Asian Nations, Mekong River Commission, and UN World Food Programme.

-Piloted participatory planning process for climate change adaptation in Chey Commune that was later adopted by the national commune investment planning process undertaken by Cambodia’s National Committee for Sub-National Democratic Development.
+Piloted participatory planning process for climate adaptation in Chey Commune that was later adopted by the national commune investment planning process undertaken by Cambodia’s National Committee for Sub-National Democratic Development.

 Pioneering the Integrated Vulnerability Assessment and Adaptation Decision Making Framework for connecting climate science and local knowledge.